 Platelet disorders include

-The risk of bleeding is inversely proportional to the platelet count and platelet function (see Table: Platelet Count and Bleeding Risk).
-When platelet function is reduced (eg, as a result of uremia or aspirin use), the risk of bleeding increases.
+The risk of bleeding is inversely proportional to the platelet count and platelet function (see table Platelet Count and Bleeding Risk Platelet Count and Bleeding Risk ).
+When platelet function is reduced (eg, as a result of uremia, or use of nonsteroidal anti-inflammatory drug [NSAID] or aspirin), the risk of bleeding increases.

 Overall, the most common specific causes of thrombocytopenia include

-Drug-induced thrombocytopenia due to dose-dependent bone marrow suppression (eg, chemotherapeutic agents)
+Drugs that cause dose-dependent bone marrow suppression (eg, chemotherapeutic agents, ethanol)

 Platelet dysfunction may stem from an intrinsic platelet defect or from an extrinsic factor that alters the function of normal platelets.
 Dysfunction may be hereditary or acquired.
-Hereditary disorders of platelet function consist of von Willebrand disease, the most common hereditary hemorrhagic disease, and hereditary intrinsic platelet disorders (see Hereditary Intrinsic Platelet Disorders), which are much less common.
-Acquired disorders of platelet function (see Acquired Platelet Dysfunction) are commonly due to diseases (eg, renal failure) as well as to aspirin and other drugs.
+Hereditary disorders of platelet function consist of von Willebrand disease Von Willebrand Disease Von Willebrand disease (VWD) is a hereditary quantitative deficiency or functional abnormality of von Willebrand factor (VWF), which causes platelet dysfunction.
+Bleeding tendency is usually... read more , the most common hereditary hemorrhagic disease, and hereditary intrinsic platelet disorders Hereditary Intrinsic Platelet Disorders Hereditary intrinsic platelet disorders are rare and cause lifelong bleeding tendencies.
+Diagnosis is confirmed by platelet aggregation tests.
+Platelet transfusion is usually necessary to control... read more , which are much less common.
+Acquired disorders of platelet dysfunction Acquired Platelet Dysfunction Acquired platelet dysfunction, which is common, may result from aspirin, other nonsteroidal anti-inflammatory drugs (NSAIDs), or systemic disorders.
+(See also Overview of Platelet Disorders... read more are commonly due to diseases (eg, renal failure) as well as to aspirin and other drugs.

 Platelet disorders result in a typical pattern of bleeding: